tomato42/tls13-spec/draft-ietf-tls-tls13.md

 (Note that this use of the identity KDF is a technicality.
-The complete picture is that ECDH is employed with a non-trivial KDF because TLS does not directly use the premaster secret for anything other than for computing the master secret.)
+The complete picture is that ECDH is employed with a non-trivial KDF because TLS does not directly use this secret for anything other than for computing other secrets.)

 #  Mandatory Cipher Suites